Mom’s Pot Roast

 How to make it

-First, season the meat with a light sprinkling of salt, ground black pepper and a little onion powder (optional).
+- Season a 3-4 pound chuck roast lightly with salt, ground black pepper and a little onion powder (optional)

 The very first time I attempted to make my Mom’s Pot Roast, I had no clue what kind of meat to buy.
 I asked the butcher, “what kind of meat do I buy for a roast?”
 If you don’t know either, here’s what to look for: